By Matt Koehl

 There are those, too, who have attempted to form incongruous amalgams with other doctrines and movements.
 Here again, however, such pathetic attempts merely point to the absence of a genuine weltanschauung.

-In conclusion, let it be noted that true National Socialists—as distinct from pseudo-National Socialist pretenders—are those who have committed themselves to the Cause of Adolf Hitler and have unreservedly embraced the revolutionary, new Idea which he has given us and which today is represented by his NEW ORDER.
+In conclusion, let it be noted that true National Socialists—as distinct from pseudo-National Socialist pretender—are those who have committed themselves to the Cause of Adolf Hitler unconditionally and have unreservedly embraced the revolutionary, new Idea which he has given us and which today is represented by his NEW ORDER.

-As the focus for a common consciousness and a common faith, this Idea—this weltanschauung—now stands as a bright, shining beacon, the sole ray of hope for embattled Aryankind in a darkening world today.
+As the focus for a common consciousness and a common faith, this Idea—this weltanschauung—now stands as a bright, shining beacon, the sole ray of hope for embattled Aryankind in an ever-darkening world today.